saidmoglu/saidmoglu.github.io/_posts/2025-06-01-hallucination-free.md

 ### Clarifications
 - **Hallucination**: Hallucination refers to the generation of false or misleading information that is not grounded in reality.
 It is a well-known issue with LLMs, and it can lead to serious problems in applications that rely on LLMs to generate responses.
 - **LLMs will always hallucinate**: I agree that LLMs will always hallucinate, but this does not mean that we cannot build applications that are hallucination free from the user's perspective.
 That is, the application will not present any false information to the user.
-- **Absolutely No Hallucination**: There are approaches out there that will **reduce** hallucination, such as always trying to add relevant context to the LLM prompt (RAG etc), adding a second check on the final response etc. However, these approaches will not guarantee that the final response is free of hallucination.
+- **Absolutely No Hallucination**: There are approaches out there that will **reduce** hallucination, such as always trying to add relevant context to the LLM prompt (e.g. RAG), adding a second check on the final response, and so on.
+However, these approaches will not guarantee that the final response is free of hallucination.
 In our design we are aggressively going after hallucinations at the expense of flexibility.
 - **Limitations**: As I will explain, there are several limitations to this approach, and it is not suitable for all products.
 For instance, I don't think it is suitable for a coding assistant like Github Copilot.
 - **Not A Coding Tutorial**: I may provide snippets of code or pseudo code in this post, but this is not a coding tutorial.
 This is a high-level design discussion.